WES offers awards to celebrate those men and women who deserve recognition for their services to engineering and furthering the diversity agenda.

-The Amy Johnson Inspiration Award, launched in 2016, honours an individual who has made a truly remarkable achievement in furthering the diversity agenda within engineering and applied sciences.
-This award serves to recognise the efforts of an individual in inspiring more women to enter and/or remain in the engineering and technical professions.
-We welcome male nominees and those with no engineering qualifications.
-More information
+The Amy Johnson Inspiration Award honours an individual who has made a truly remarkable achievement in furthering the diversity agenda within engineering and applied sciences.
+Click here for more information.

-The Men as Allies Award, new for 2017, With men holding the majority of roles within engineering and applied sciences, it is crucial that they are involved making the cultural changes needed to attract and retain women in engineering and applied sciences.
-The Men as Allies Award, new for 2017, seeks to celebrate a male engineer, or professional male working within the engineering, technical and applied sciences sectors, who has gone above and beyond the call of duty to support his female colleagues, and address the gender imbalance within engineering and applied sciences in general.
-More information
+The Men as Allies Award seeks to celebrate a male engineer, or professional male working within the engineering, technical and applied sciences sectors, who has gone above and beyond the call of duty to support his female colleagues, and address the gender imbalance within engineering and applied sciences in general.
+Click here for more information.

-- The Karen Burt Award is for the best newly qualified chartered engineer.
-This was awarded to Clare Lavelle in 2016.
+The Karen Burt Memorial Award is for the best newly qualified chartered engineer.